stellasphere/cssscroll.js/README.md

 | `pastview` | When the user's browser window scrolls past the view of the element. |
 | `pagebottom` | When the user is at the very bottom of the webpage. (reached the end of the page) |

-> All of the following events can be preceeded by a `not` keyword (ex: `notpagetop`) in order to have the opposite effect.
+> All of the following events can be preceded by a `not` keyword (ex: `notpagetop`) to have the opposite effect.

-> For Example: If a element had a `scroll-notpagetop` effect class, it would only take place when the user scrolls the page. (past the very top)
+> For Example: If an element had a `scroll-notpagetop` effect class, it would only take place when the user scrolls the page. (past the very top)